20% of new businesses don’t make it past the first year, and within five years, about half of these businesses will no longer be operating.

 There isn’t a straightforward answer to this question.

 Every business is different, so there’s no single formula everyone can follow to create a sustainable business.
-But there are some best practices you can follow to make sure your new business has a great chance of sticking around for the long haul.
+But you can follow some best practices to ensure your new company has a great chance of sticking around for the long haul.

 This article will outline what these best practices are and how you can use them to create a sustainable e-commerce business.